In Discipline and Punish, Foucault writes,

 The novel, the literary genre that explored the individuals, was also invented in the classical period.

 We like to think that being treated as an individual means you are respected and left alone to do what you want within limits.
 This was the view of the utilitarians such as John Stuart Mill.
 However, the founder of utilitarianism, Jeremy Bentham invented the panopticon, which is a kind of machine where every individual person can be constantly watched.

 What does systems theory say about the individual?
 The individual does not even belong to society except as a topic of communication.
 This theoretical move subverts the part/whole paradigm where the individual is part of society, or the smallest unit of society.
 Society consists of communication, not individuals.
 Thus, Luhmann was not really interested in the individual, other than as a semantic issue, and he would never have done the kind of historical research Foucault did.

 In functionally differentiated society, the individual (at least upon reaching adulthood) is cut loose from the family.
 She/he must make their own way in the world.
 The more functionally differentiated the society, the more the individual is on her/his own.
 In a functionally differentiated society, children are treated as individuals.
 In cases of child abuse or neglect, the legal system can also step between parents and their children.

 But how did the semantics of the individual emerge?
 In linguistics, the field of semantics investigates meaning and syntax investigates structure.
-Luhmann argues that semantic innovations accompany structural changes; thus, there must have been structural changes that led to the development of the modern concept of the individual.
-Functional differentiation was the great structural change that led to the semantics of the individual, which is what allows us to discuss and think about the individual?
-The discourse of individuality is founded on a semantics.
+Luhmann argues that semantic innovations accompany changes in social structure, as a society tries to make sense of the new structures; thus, there must have been social changes that led to the development of the modern concept of the individual.
+Indeed, functional differentiation was the great structural change that led to the semantics of the individual, which is what allows us to discuss and think about the individual.